Skip to main content

 • confirm your registration status via the register of teachers.

-A green tick identifies a ‘current’ status and a red exclamation mark identifies a ‘non-practising’ status and
+A green tick identifies a ‘current’ status and a red exclamation mark identifies a ‘non-practising’ status.

 What is the QR code for?